 The Union of National Employees is proud to have a human rights committee that dates back to 1978!
 The committee meets regularly to support and guide our members regarding human rights and issues of equity.
 They also assist our union in its efforts to achieve equity for all members.

-The human rights committee consists of the national vice-president for human rights, the assistant national vice-president for human rights, five national equity representatives and ten regional human rights representatives.
+The human rights committee consists of the national vice-president for human rights, the assistant national vice-president for human rights, five national equity representatives and eleven regional human rights representatives.

 The committee holds at least two meetings per year.
 If you have any questions, please contact your regional human rights representative.
 To find out more about this committee, please consult its terms of reference.